Catalytic Quantum Error Correction: Theory, Efficient Catalyst Preparation, and Numerical Benchmarks: Results

 \subsection{Catalyst durability}

-Figure~\ref{fig:durability} demonstrates catalyst reuse over 100 consecutive recovery cycles (qDRIFT, dephasing $\gamma = 1.5$, depolarizing $p = 0.2$).
-The catalyst is \emph{not} re-initialized between cycles: the output $\rho_C^\mathrm{out}$ from cycle $k$ is used as input for cycle $k+1$. \begin{itemize} \item Average recovered fidelity: $F = 0.990$ (all 100~cycles identical). \item Maximum catalyst deviation: $\delta_c < 10^{-12}$ per cycle. \item 128-bit precision verification: $\delta_c < 10^{-28}$, consistent with exact catalyst preservation as predicted by Theorem~2. \end{itemize} Since the same optimized parameters $\boldsymbol{\theta}$ are used in every cycle and the input noise is identically distributed, cycle-to-cycle stability of $F_\mathrm{rec}$ is expected if the catalyst state is exactly preserved.
-The physical content of this test is confirming that the reduced catalyst state $\mathrm{Tr}_S[\tau]$ remains numerically indistinguishable from the input $c$ over 100 cycles---that is, system--catalyst correlations inherent in correlated catalysis do not accumulate into marginal deviation.
-A more stringent test would use cycle-dependent noise realizations or feed the recovered state into a downstream computation; we leave this to future experimental work.
-We caution that unlimited reuse is guaranteed only in the asymptotic limit; for finite-$n$ implementations, drift of order $O(1/\sqrt{n})$ per cycle could accumulate.
+Figure~\ref{fig:durability} shows 100 consecutive recovery cycles (qDRIFT, dephasing $\gamma = 1.5$, depolarizing $p = 0.2$), with the catalyst not re-initialized between cycles.
+We report this as an \emph{internal consistency check}, not as evidence for Theorem~2's catalyst preservation: in the effective implementation the catalyst is carried forward by construction (its state is not obtained as the marginal of a propagated joint system--catalyst output), the same optimized parameters $\boldsymbol{\theta}$ are used in every cycle, and the noise realization is deterministic, so cycle-to-cycle stability ($F = 0.990$ in all 100~cycles; $\delta_c < 10^{-12}$ per cycle, $< 10^{-28}$ at 128-bit precision) is the expected behavior of a deterministic replay and the residual is floating-point roundoff.
+A test with evidential force for correlated catalysis would require propagating the joint state, extracting the catalyst by partial trace, and resampling the noise each cycle; we leave this---and the accumulation of system--catalyst correlations it would expose---to the joint-simulation follow-up identified in Sec.~\ref{sec:optimization}.
+We caution additionally that unlimited reuse is guaranteed only in the asymptotic limit; for finite-$n$ implementations, drift of order $O(1/\sqrt{n})$ per cycle could accumulate.